Yelena Belova (Marvel Cinematic Universe): Reception

 Brian Tallerico of RogerEbert.com said Pugh was the MVP of Black Widow, and had found "just the right shades of strength and vulnerability".
 Caryn James at the BBC also praised Pugh in the film and said Belova was "more lived-in than most action-movie characters".
-Writing about Pugh's performance in Hawkeye, Carly Lane of Collider stated "The arrival of Florence Pugh's fan-favorite character shakes things up for the Disney+ series — in a good way".
+Writing about Pugh's performance in Hawkeye, Carly Lane of Collider stated "The arrival of Florence Pugh's fan-favorite character shakes things up for the Disney+ series in a good way".
 The Direct noted that a "good chunk of the reactions towards the prequel praised Pugh's portrayal of Yelena, and the anticipation for her return in Hawkeye is high after the positive reception".

 Caroline Siede of The A.V.
 Club, reviewing the Hawkeye episode "Ronin", felt that Pugh stole the show and thought that "everything that made Yelena Belova such a hit in the Black Widow movie is back and arguably better here".
 Reviewing the Hawkeye finale, "So This Is Christmas?", Siede praised Bishop and Belova, calling their "Princess Bride-style respectful friend fight" charming.
 She also felt that Romanoff's death finally truly mattered, finding it emotional to watch Barton and Belova fight through their pain.
 Ross Bonaime, reviewing the episode for Collider, liked the way the show integrated Belova into the story and making her essential to both Barton and Bishop's stories.
 Matt Purslow of IGN praised the scene of Barton and Belova fighting and grieving over Romanoff's death, although Purslow felt that the special whistle moment felt too convenient.

 Pugh's role in Thunderbolts* also received positive reviews with Jane Coyle of the Associated Press writing that "Pugh commands every bit of the movie".
-Nicholas Barber of BBC Culture also praised Pugh's performance.
+Nicholas Barber of the BBC also praised Pugh's performance.